Here are some quick and easy ways to thicken your mashed potatoes. Even if they started out a bit runny!

 Taking all these extra steps to fix runny mashed potatoes can be quite time-consuming, especially when you’re hungry!

-The next time you make this delicious side dish, keep these steps in mind for the perfectly thick and fluffy mashed potatoes.
+The next time you make this delicious side dish, keep these steps in mind for the perfectly thick and fluffy potatoes.

 - Start with cold water!
 When cooking your potatoes, start with cold water instead of placing them directly in boiling water.
 This will help them to cook more evenly.